atdrupal/go/README.txt

         --to="to@mail.com" \
         --from="mailfrom@mail.com"

-4. Back ported some Components from Drupal 8

-  - \Drupal\Component\Uuid
-  - \Drupal\Core\KeyValueStore

-5. Simple Google Analytics integration
+3. Simple Google Analytics integration

   In settings.php configure your Google Analytics code by adding this line:

     define('GO_GOOGLE_ANALYTICS', 'UA-****');

-6. Simple 403/404 handler:
+4. Simple 403/404 handler:

   - On 403, redirect user to login page.
   - On 404, redirect user to search page.